pactsafe/pactsafe-ios-sdk/README.md

 ## Notes Before Getting Started

 ### Demo iOS App
-As you follow along in this guide, you may want to look at the PactSafe iOS Demo App as an example.
+As you follow along in this guide, you may want to look at the Ironclad Embedded Clickwrap iOS Demo App as an example.
 You can pull down the [demo app here in GitHub](https://github.com/pactsafe/pactsafe-ios-sdk-demo).

 ### Debug Mode
 Something not quite working the way you expect or you need additional information as to what might not be working?
 Simply enable the `debugMode` property on `PSApp.shared` to print additional information.